sarth-04/sarth-04/README.md

 ### 👨‍💻 About Me
 - 🎓 I'm a final-year undergraduate at **Birla Institute of Technology and Science, Pilani**, majoring in Computer Science.
 - 🔍 Actively exploring **Machine Learning, Deep Learning, Natural Language Processing**, and **Gen-AI**.
-- 🚀 Currently working on **DDoS Attack Detection using ML techniques**.
+- 🚀 Visiting Scholar at National University of Singapore.
 - 💡 Passionate about AI, evolution, anime, cubing, fussball, and sci-fi.
 - 📫 Reach me at: **sarthakingle04@gmail.com**